Email: info@suzandy.co.uk

 Cane Patterns

-There are several different patterns used in caned furniture and I am able to copy whatever was originally on the chair or any other pattern required.
+There are several different patterns used in caned furniture and we are able to copy whatever was originally on the chair or any other pattern required.

 Six way standard